-(2) - No MCL has been established for sodium.
-However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderately sodium diets.

-(3) - Combined Radium 226 and 228 has an MCL of 5.
+- (2) No MCL has been established for sodium.
+However, 20 mg/l is a recommended guideline for people on high restricted sodium diets and 270 mg/l for those on moderately sodium diets. - (3) If iron and manganese are present, the total concentration of both should not exceed 500 ug/l.
+Higher levels may be allowed by the State when justified by the supplier of water. - (4) Combined Radium 226 and 228 has an MCL of 5. - (5) NYSDOH established an MCL for 1,4-Dioxane at 1.0 ug/l effective August 26, 2020 - (6) No Federal MCL has been established for PFOA/PFOS.

-(4) - UCMR - Unregulated Contaminant Monitoring Rule is a Federal water quality sampling program where water suppliers' sample and test their source water for 1 year.
-Results will be used by the USEPA to determine if the contaminants need to be regulated in the future.

-(5) - No MCL has been established for PFOA/PFOS.
 A health advisory of 70 ppt has been established by the USEPA.

-(6) - PFOS/PFOA has been used to make carpets, leathers, textiles, fabrics for furniture, paper packaging, and other materials that are resistant to water, grease, or stains.
+NYSDOH established an MCL of 10.0 ppt for PFOA and 10.0 ppt PFOS effective August 26, 2020. - (7) PFOS/PFOA has been used to make carpets, leathers, textiles, fabrics for furniture, paper packaging, and other materials that are resistant to water, grease, or stains.
 It is also used in firefighting foams at airfields.
-Many of these uses have been phased out by its primary U.S. manufacturer; however, there are still some ongoing uses.
+Many of these uses have been phased out by its primary U.S. manufacturer; however, there are still some ongoing uses. - (8) UCMR Unregulated Contaminant Monitoring Rule is a Federal water quality sampling program where water suppliers' sample and test their source water for 1 year.
+Results will be used by the USEPA to determine if the contaminants need to be regulated in the future. - (9) As per Nassau County Department of Health guidelines.

-(7) If iron and manganese are present, the total concentration of both should not exceed 500 ug/l.